 - The captured image will appear in a new Snip & Sketch window.
 At this point, you can annotate, draw, or highlight whatever you want on the screenshot.

-- Click Save icon to save the screenshot to a file.
-Or click Copy icon to copy the screenshot to Windows clipboard so you can paste it elsewhere.
+- Click the Save icon to save the screenshot to a file.
+Or click the Copy icon to copy the screenshot to the Windows clipboard so you can paste it elsewhere.

-There is another quicker way to activate the Snip & Sketch tool by using Windows 10 shortcut keys.
+Another quicker way to activate the Snip & Sketch tool is by using Windows 10 shortcut keys.
 To do that:

-- On your keyboard, press and hold Windows key & Shift key and then press and release the S key.
+- Press and hold the Windows key & Shift key on your keyboard, then press and release the S key.

 - It will launch the Snip & Sketch tool with the screen clipping mode, so you can select and capture any area you want immediately.

-- Click Save icon to save the screenshot to a file.
-Or click Copy icon to copy the screenshot to Windows clipboard so you can paste it elsewhere
+- Click the Save icon to save the screenshot to a file.
+Or click the Copy icon to copy the screenshot to the Windows clipboard so you can paste it elsewhere.

-Those are the six ways you can take a screenshot on your Surface Go.
+Those are the six ways you can screenshot your Surface Go.
 What is your favorite one?
 Or do you have any other ways?
-Share with us in the comment section below.
+Please share with us in the comment section below.

 More Surface Go Resources